nipungoel24/Amazon_web_scraper_project/README.md

 - Uses BeautifulSoup for parsing HTML content
 - Stores extracted data for further analysis
 - Can be used for price tracking and market research
+- Sends an email notification when a product reaches a specified price, making it act as a price tracker

 ## How to Run